ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyIntercept.rst

 IBasicManeuverStrategyIntercept
 ===============================

-.. py:class:: IBasicManeuverStrategyIntercept
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyIntercept

    object

    Interface used to access options for an Intercept Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyIntercept

 Overview
 --------